-Here at Haute Chocolate, we absolutely love seeing our stock photos in action!
+Here at Haute Stock, we absolutely love seeing our stock photos in action!
 We always get a little giddy when we come across a website featuring our images because it really brings home our "why" — helping women business owners create beautiful online brands so they can build successful businesses.

 For this Member Spotlight, we're sharing how Anna & Flori from Business School for Mums have used our images to add instant polish and professionalism to their website.

 Anna & Flori used this image from our Pink & Navy collection as a background on their homepage.
 It’s not only used to visually break up all of the info on the main page, but also to bring attention to what BSFM is and what they offer.

 To make this stock photo work as a background for text, they added a semi-transparent white overlay to the image so that both the text and the on-brand colored props can stand out.

 Tip: Want to break up all that text on your homepage with something that's visually appealing and functional?
 Consider using a stock photo as background for your text.
 You can choose one that already has enough white (negative) space to easily add in your text or add a semi-transparent overlay to a busy (prop-filled) stock photo to ensure the text will stand out.